lrvick/rant/README.md

     rant publish
     ```

-    This will open vim with a template like the following:
+    This will open vim (default) with a template like the following:

     ```bash
     ---